 Browsers other than those published may also be compatible, though they will not be supported.

-The DCC shall ensure that the SMKI Portal interface via a DCC Gateway Connection and SMKI Portal interface via the Internet are tested with the published browsers on different operating systems.
+The DCC shall ensure that the SMKI Portal interface via a DCC Gateway Connection is tested with the published browsers on different operating systems.
 The DCC shall publish and keep up to date the list of operating systems that have been tested.

 Operating systems other than those listed above may also be compatible, though they will not be supported.